Generic Name: fluocinonide (FLOO-oh-SIN-oh-nide)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have any kind of skin infection, cuts, scrapes, or lessened blood flow to your skin
+- if you have any kind of skin infection, cuts, scrapes, skin thinning, or lessened blood flow to your skin

-- if you have had a recent vaccination; have measles, tuberculosis, chickenpox, or shingles; or have had a positive tuberculosis test
+- if you have had a recent vaccination; have measles, tuberculosis (TB), chickenpox or shingles; or have had a positive TB test

 How to use fluocinonide cream: